amcneil36/amcneil36.github.io/blogs/utilizing-pair-program-to-its-fullest-potential.md

 This blog post is going to assume that you are already convinced that [pair programming is worth using](https://amcneil36.github.io/blogs/pair-programming-is-it-worth-it).
 But when should we use pair programming and how can we get the most out of it?
 We'll talk about how to maximize the benefit of pair programming.

 ### Which work should be pair programmed?
-There are a couple factors that influence the return on investment of pair programming.
+Some people like the idea of pair programming all work while some don't.
+I don't like the idea of pair programming all work.
+There are a couple factors that influence the return on investment of pair programming that I recommend taking into account to determine if pairing for a particular task is worth it.

 The tougher the task is, the more it makes sense to pair program.<sup>1</sup>.
 Adding a second brain to a difficult task might go a long way to speed up a difficult task.
 But adding a second brain to an easy, trivial task doesn't speed up the task as much.
 So if you take a look at the toughest work that needs to be done for your project, those items are good pair programming candidates.